davidfischer-ch/ansible-role-mysql-client/README.md

-# Ansible Role mysql-client
+# Ansible Role MySQL Client

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role mysql-client and may depend of other roles and plugins of the library.
+This repository hosts the role MySQL Client and may depend of other roles and plugins of the library.

 ## Dependencies